sondosaabed/Tasks-list-Managment-System/README.md

 # Tasks List:
 In this project, a tasks management system is developed using Laravel framework.
-This project is part of Laravel 10 course work.
+This project is part of Laravel 10 course work and E Microlearn Summer Internship.

 ## About Laravel